Earl MacDonald: Early years

 MacDonald was born and raised in Winnipeg, Manitoba, Canada.
-His father, Keith MacDonald, is an avid bagpiper who authored "The Church Piper" book series.
-MacDonald has one sibling, Janine Mackie, a journalist and freelance writer based in Surrey, British Columbia.
+His father, Keith MacDonald, was a bagpiper who authored "The Church Piper" book series.
+MacDonald has one sibling, Janine Mackie, a previous journalist and now real estate professional in South Surrey, British Columbia.

 MacDonald began taking music lessons at age five, starting on electronic organ.
 As a teenager he earned money playing the organ for Winnipeg Jets hockey games (1985-1988).
 He attended Silver Heights Collegiate Institute, where his high school stage band was nationally recognized, winning "Most Outstanding" and Gold awards at the 1988 MusicFest Canada competition.
 Also during high school, MacDonald began taking classical piano lessons with Darrel Loewen and Shirley Kwok at the Manitoba Conservatory for Music and Arts.
-He also studied music theory with Francis Sanderson.
+He studied music theory with Francis Sanderson.

-Education & musical training
+Education and musical training

 MacDonald earned a bachelor of music degree in 1992 from McGill University in Montreal, Quebec, Canada, where he majored in jazz performance.
 His jazz piano teachers included Fred Henke, Luc Beaugrand and André White.
 He studied arranging with Christopher Smith, composition with Jan Jarczyk, and improvisation with trumpeter Kevin Dean.

 MacDonald's graduate studies spanned 1993 to 1995 at Rutgers University in New Brunswick, New Jersey.
 He apprenticed with Kenny Barron who recorded MacDonald's composition, "Wanton Spirit" while he was still a graduate student.
 The song was released as the title track of Barron's Grammy-nominated CD with Roy Haynes and Charlie Haden.
 At Rutgers, MacDonald studied arranging with Michael Philip Mossman and played in ensembles under the direction of Ralph Bowen.

-MacDonald has augmented his formal education by participating in the BMI Jazz Composers' Workshop under the direction of Jim McNeely, Michael Abene and Mike Holober.
+MacDonald has participated in the BMI Jazz Composers' Workshop under the direction of Jim McNeely, Michael Abene and Mike Holober.
 He also attended the Summer Jazz Workshop in Banff, Canada in 2001, and has audited conducting courses at UConn with Dr. Jeffrey Renshaw.

-Maynard Ferguson & Big Bop Nouveau
+Maynard Ferguson and Big Bop Nouveau

 MacDonald joined Maynard Ferguson's touring band in 1998, following a one-year teaching appointment at Bowling Green State University.
 He worked with Ferguson for two years, performing across North America, Europe and Asia.
 One studio album was recorded during MacDonald's tenure with Ferguson: "Big City Rhythms", a collaboration with singer Michael Feinstein.
 Video recordings of several concerts have been publicly released, including MacDonald's second performance with the band, which was released on DVD as "Maynard Ferguson - Live from the King Cat Theatre" (in Seattle, WA).

 MacDonald's bandmates with Ferguson included: